dseguin/tinyobjloader/README.md

 #### Usage

-Add the .cpp files to your source directory and the `tinyloader` folder to your include directory.
+Add the .cpp files to your source directory and the `tinyobjloader` folder to your include directory.
 Just include `tinyloader/tiny_obj_loader.h` in your project.

 ```cpp
 #include "tinyloader/tiny_obj_loader.h"